Design fabulous visuals for personal or commercial use with PixTeller online banner creator

 Whether you aim to increase awareness about your brand or improve your sales, a business website can be the difference between a new conversion and a lost prospect.
 But the big question is, how do you design your website to make it effective and successful?
 What features should you look for, and what characteristics should you include in your site to distinguish it from the millions of not-so-successful websites?

 If you're a digital marketer or a business owner looking for answers to these questions, you're at the right place.
-This blog post will discuss seven features that you should include in your website to improve your business' digital footprints and maximize users' engagement with your brand.
+In this blog post will discuss seven features that you should include in your website to improve your business' digital footprints and maximize users' engagement with your brand.
 Some of these website characteristics may sound like basic tips, yet they can be highly effective in bringing value to your business.

 Nothing frustrates users more than slow website loading speed.
 It is a major reason why many users leave a web page without even seeing its content.
 According to a study by eMarketer, users will abandon a site if it takes more than eight seconds to load.
 Another study shows that 40 percent of people will abandon a website if it takes longer than 3 seconds to load.